 Assessment of a Stage 1 application is by nationally trained assessors.
 Moderation processes are in place for quality assurance purposes.
-If your assessment indicates that you have not yet met the Standards, you will be invited to submit supplementary evidence.
-You will proceed to Stage 2 if, on balance9, you have the demonstrated abilities, experience, knowledge and skills at your chosen career stage.
+If your application goes to moderation, an invitation to submit supplementary evidence may occur.
+You will proceed to Stage 2 if you have the demonstrated abilities, experience, knowledge and skills at your chosen career stage.